obsidian-html/obsidian-html.github.io/__src/vault/Configurations/RSS Feed.md

 # passing two selectors
 selectors: [['selector1', 'arg1'], ['selector2', 'arg2']]

+# same as above, but using expanded notation
+selectors:
+  - ['selector1', 'arg1']
+  - ['selector2', 'arg2']

 # passing no selectors (where applicable)
 selectors: []

+# wrong, passing selector without surrounding list
+# will cause an error
+selectors: ['selector1', 'arg1']
 ```

 The fact that we always pass in a list allows us to define fallbacks, e.g.:
-- "I want the title to be based on the yaml key rss:title, but take the value of the first h1 if that key is not set"
+- "I want the title to be based on the yaml key rss:title, but take the value of the first h1 if that key is not found"

 ## yaml
 This selector allows us to match items on the presence of either a key, or a list value under a key.
 It also allows us to set a string value for e.g. the description or title, based on the value of a key (or a list item under a key).